bmw-software-engineering/lobster/documentation/manual-lobster_cpptest.md

 ## Notes & Caveats
 * This tool supports these `markers`: '@requirement', '@requiredby' and '@defect'
 * This tool supports these `kind`: 'req', 'imp' and 'act'
+* YAML configuration format is now required instead of the previous JSON-like .config format